From BR Bullpen

 Biographical Information

 In 2008, in 42 games, and 227 at bats, Gardner posted 29 hits, including 2 triples, and 5 doubles for a .229 batting average for the New York Yankees.
 He also scored 18 runs, and was successful in 13 out of 14 stolen base attempts.
 He also played errorless defense in the outfield.
+The Yankees missed the postseason that year, which was also the last one they played in the old Yankee Stadium.

 Gardner was installed as the Yankees' leadoff hitter to start the 2011 season, moving Yankee icon Derek Jeter to the second spot in the batting order.
 He played 159 games that season, hitting .259 with 87 runs scored and leading the American League in stolen bases with 49.
 He drew 60 walks in addition to his 132 hits.
 He went 7 for 17 with 5 RBI in the ALDS against the Detroit Tigers, but the Yankees were eliminated in 5 games in spite of his great contribution.
 In 2012, Gardner only played 9 games for the Yankees before being felled by an injury.
 On April 17th, he injured his right elbow in making a diving catch against the Minnesota Twins; he tried rehabilitation, but in July an MRI indicated more serious damage and the need for arthroscopic surgery, seemingly ending any hopes of a return that year.
 He was hitting .321 at the time of the injury and in his absence, veterans Andruw Jones and Raul Ibanez received the bulk of the playing time in left field, until the acquisition of Ichiro Suzuki in August.
 However, Gardner's recovery was quicker than anticipated, and he was back on the field in late September, getting into 7 games as a back-up.
 He ended the season with a .323 average in only 31 at-bats, but was placed on the Yankees' postseason roster.
 He did not get a plate appearance in the ALDS, but made his first start since April in Game 3 of the ALCS on October 16th, replacing Nick Swisher in the line-up, and hitting lead-off with Derek Jeter having suffered a broken ankle in Game 1.

 Heading into spring training in 2013, the Yankees decided to shuffle their outfield crew, following the departure of Swisher, Jones and Ibanez through free agency.
 They thus announced that Gardner would be the starter in centerfield, with Granderson moving to left and Ichiro Suzuki patrolling right field.
 It seemed a perfectly natural move in retrospect, given Gardner's great speed and defensive prowess, but the conservative Yankees had generally been averse in recent years to moving established players from their positions, even if a defensive edge could be gained.
+Gardner ended up being one of the few Yankee regulars to be healthy all season, playing 145 games, 138 of them in center field.
+He hit .273/.344/.416, led the AL with 10 triples, in addition to 33 doubles and 8 homers and scored 81 runs while driving in 52.
+He was not as fearsome on the basepaths, however, as he stole only 24 bases, getting caught 8 times.
+The Yankees had a very difficult season, racked by injuries and controversy, however; they finished third and missed the postseason.

 Notable Achievements